BaZzi1/Electronics-Website/README.md

-Here’s a professional rewrite for your repository description:

----

 ### **My First Website: Electronics Store**

 This project marks my first step into web development, where I built a basic electronics store website.
 It served as a practical introduction to the fundamentals of **HTML** and **CSS**, helping me understand the building blocks of web design and development.